-Best for Lifetime Cloud Storage: pCloud
+Best for lifetime cloud storage: pCloud

 Before you commit, you'll want to test pCloud out and make sure it's right for you.
 You get 10GB of free storage, and it works with Linux as well as the usual MacOS, Windows, iOS, and Android. pCloud's features will mostly sound familiar by now, starting with its automatic camera roll updates, file versioning, online previews of your backed-up files, 256-bit AES encryption, and so on.
-A more unique feature is that pCloud has its own built-in video and music player, so you can listen to or watch your backed up files or even create playlists.
+A more unique feature is that pCloud has its own built-in video and music player, so you can listen to or watch your backed-up files or even create playlists.
 It also allows you to share files with anyone, either unrestricted or with a password or automated expiration date to access it.
-While pCloud has no document or media editor of its own for collaboration, you can back up your Google Drive or OneDrive accounts on pCloud.
+Finally, while pCloud has no document or media editor of its own for collaboration, you can back up your Google Drive or OneDrive accounts on pCloud.

 pCloud offers two add-ons that you must pay for monthly, even if you buy a lifetime subscription: Extended File History and pCloud Crypto.
-The first feature extends the amount of time that pCloud saves your edits and trashed files from 30 days to a year.
+The first feature extends the time that pCloud saves your edits and trashed files from 30 days to a year.
 The second offers client-side encryption with a private key for total data protection — which iDrive offers as a regular perk of all its plans, even the free one.

-Best for File Recovery and Zoom Calls: Dropbox
+Best for file recovery and zoom calls: Dropbox

-Dropbox remains the go-to cloud storage option that many people prefer, both for their personal or business storage.
+Dropbox remains the go-to cloud storage option many people prefer, both for personal or business storage.
 As a free option, it's very meager, with just 2GB and limited features available, but you can get 2TB of space for $120/year if paid annually.
 With a paid plan, Dropbox provides a thorough list of cloud benefits that make backing up your data easy and secure: smart syncing between your computers, mobile devices, and the cloud; 30 days of version history; a Vault of secure, password-protected docs; offline access to stored docs on your smartphone; and so on.

 Most people weigh Google Drive versus Dropbox when choosing the best cloud storage option, given that both have big brand recognition built off of quality service.
 The best plus in Dropbox's column is its block syncing.
 When you edit a file, Dropbox edits the saved cloud version by only changing that specific portion, saving bandwidth, while Google Drive replaces the whole file every time.
 Moreover, you can integrate and edit Google Drive or Microsoft OneDrive files within Dropbox by syncing your accounts, which gives you some flexibility beyond one tech ecosystem.
 And its Zoom integration makes it simple to share your stored files with other participants during a call.

 Start your cloud storage shopping by determining what, exactly, you're backing up and how frequently you need it updated.
-For example, you could easily keep yourself backed up on an external hard drive for static files like music and applications, and choose a free cloud storage plan specifically for your work documents and mobile photos.
+For example, you could easily keep yourself backed up on an external hard drive for static files like music and applications and choose a free cloud storage plan specifically for your work documents and mobile photos.
 That way, you have instant backups of the files you frequently update or just created, but don't waste room and money on files that won't ever change.
-Or, you can check your current storage usage and find the best cloud storage service that can accommodate all of your files without charging too much for the privilege.
+Or, you can check your current storage usage and find the best cloud storage service to accommodate all of your files without charging too much for the privilege.

 Whatever your circumstances, we feel that Google Drive checks the most boxes for most scenarios.
-Aside from offering the most free storage of our top picks, it also offers the cheapest 100GB option and 2TB prices, which should cover both people with specific files to save and people wanting to back up everything they own.
+Aside from offering the freest storage of our top picks, it also offers the cheapest 100GB option and 2TB prices, which should cover both people with specific files to save and people wanting to back up everything they own.
 And when it comes to sharing files with others, you'll find that most people are more comfortable using Google Workspace apps like Docs and Sheets than paid Microsoft Office apps or Dropbox Paper.